 The acne got to the stage where it was severely affecting my mental health, so I saw a dermatologist and made the decision to go on Roaccutane (which is a strong medication that does have side effects, but for me at that time, it was a matter of weighing up the pros and cons).
 My acne did clear, and since then I only really get major breakouts when I’ve been stressed or eating too much sugar.

-- I cleanse and moisturise every morning and every night without fail.
+- Cleanse and moisturise every morning and every night without fail.

-- I stick to a mixture of simple, natural products and some more active, specialist products formulated to provide specific nutrients (I've included some pics of my current favourites).
+- Stick to a mixture of simple, natural products and some more active, specialist products formulated to provide specific nutrients.
+I’ve included some pics of my current favourites below.

-- I get skin treatments when I can (I've recently been getting extractions and lactic acid peels done at Clinica-Lase, which have no down-time and make my skin really soft and dewy).
+- Get skin treatments when you can.
+I’ve recently been getting extractions and lactic acid peels done at Clinica-Lase, which have no down-time and make my skin really soft and dewy.

-- I wear SPF on my face every day (I get my required sun exposure on my body).
+- Wear SPF on your face every day.
+I get my required sun exposure on my body.

-- I try not to pick at my face or touch it too much (to keep it clean).
+- Try not to pick at my face or touch it too much (to keep it clean).

-- I change my pillow case a minimum of once a week (again to keep things clean).
+- Change your pillow case a minimum of once a week (again to keep things clean).

-- I drink plenty of water throughout the day, try to get at least 7 to 8 hours sleep each night and eat well most of the time!
-(Yep, the boring stuff, but it really makes a difference).
+- Drink plenty of water throughout the day, try to get at least 7 to 8 hours sleep each night and eat well most of the time!
+Yep, the boring stuff, but it really makes a difference.